 Additional features on iPadOS 15

-Live Text: On-device intelligence is able to recognize text in a photo and allow users to take action, as place a call, search for an address, and more.
+Live Text: On-device intelligence can recognize text in a photo and allow users to take action, such as place a call, search for an address, and more.

 Translates on iPad: The app Translates is now available on iPad starting with iPadOS 15.
 It brings a new feature called Auto Translate, which detects when someone is speaking so users can converse naturally without having to tap a microphone button.

-Photos: Memories has a new look and integrate with Apple Music.
+Photos: Memories have a new look and integrate with Apple Music.

 Maps: Apple is enhancing details in cities for neighborhoods, commercial districts, elevation, and buildings, new road colors and labels, custom-designed landmarks, and a new nighttime mode with a moonlit glow.

 Privacy: Mail Privacy Protection helps users on iPadOS 15 to stop trackers from snooping on an email.
 The App Privacy Report provides transparency into how apps are sharing information with other companies.

 Siri offline: On iPadOS 15, Siri can now work offline.
 It process requests entirely on the iPad by default making it faster.
 Siri also adds Announce Notification on AirPods.